 He mediates across a range of commercial conflicts including infrastructure, construction, intellectual property, engineering, technology/telecom/energy sectors, financial, insurance, contractual, shareholder, joint-venture and public sector/governmental matters.

-For three of the last five years, Geoff has been included in Who’s Who Legal Global Top 10 Mediators with selection based on independent survey of both general counsel and private practice lawyers worldwide.
+Geoff is often included in the Who’s Who Legal annual Global Top 10 Mediators with selection based on independent survey of both general counsel and private practice lawyers worldwide.

-As well as being voted APAC Insider’s Best Commercial Mediator in the Asia-Pacific for the last three years since 2016, he is one of New Zealand’s leading commercial mediators and was voted by the NZ legal profession to be the Inaugural Mediator of the Year at the Annual NZ Law Awards in 2012.
+As well as being voted APAC 2018 Insider’s Best Commercial Mediator in the Asia-Pacific for the last three years, he has been voted Mediator of the Year at the Annual NZ Law Awards by the NZ legal profession.
+He is also recognised for his mediation work in the Asia Pacific as an ACQ5 Global Awards 2018 Category Winner.

 He is honoured to be a past LEADR Fellow and the first Australasian mediator to be elected a Distinguished Fellow of the International Academy of Mediators (USA).